 Gluten-Free Dairy-Free Sugar Cookies

-This recipe can be made using Earth Balance Baking Sticks.
-Just like with our gluten-free crescent rolls, these cookies turn out great every time even when made dairy-free.
+This recipe can be made using vegan butter, I recommend Earth Balance Baking Sticks.
+Just like with my gluten-free crescent rolls, these cookies turn out great every time even when made dairy-free.

 Gluten-Free Lemon Sugar Cookies